 “A pope who commits the sin of heresy, then, can indeed be “shown to be judged.”

-Now, if we didn’t know any better, we might have guessed that Derksen’s mentor, Fr.
-Cekada, got the foregoing explanation straight out of our book, since that is pretty darn close to how we explained it, although we use a little more nuance and provide a more thorough explanation (we further demonstrate how a Pope is “shown to be judged”).
-Again, welcome to the whacky world of Sedevacantism.
+Now, if we didn’t know any better, we might have guessed that Mr. Derksen’s mentor, Fr.
+Cekada, got the foregoing explanation straight out of our book, since that is pretty close to how we explained it, even if we use a little more nuance and provide a more thorough explanation.

-As we have seen, Vatican I repeated (not invented) the famous maxim that “the First See is judged by no one,” and its affirmation of this ancient maxim obviously does not nullify the centuries old teaching that heresy is the exception to the rule.
-The maxim and the exception have always co-existed, and the exception was even made a part of canon law from at least the twelfth century (if not earlier), right up to the twentieth century (before, during and after Vatican I).
-It has also been quoted by Popes, councils and theologians going back to the earliest centuries of the Church.
-The theologians we cited in our book were all well aware of the famous maxim, and they were all careful to avoid violating it when they explained how the Church can oversee the deposition of a heretical Pope.
-Their teaching was explained in great detail in our book, as Derksen well knows.
-In fact, we even proved (on one of the pages that Derksen referenced in his article!) that this famous maxim did not originate with Vatican I, but went back to the first centuries of the Church.
-So Derksen was clearly not ignorant of this point, but was trying to fool those who have not read our book.
-He has been proven to be dishonest, once again.
+As we have seen, Vatican I repeated (not invented) the famous maxim that “the First See is judged by no one,” and its affirmation (not definition) of this ancient maxim obviously does not nullify the centuries old teaching that heresy is the exception to the rule.
+The maxim and the exception have always co-existed, and both have been quoted by Popes, canonists, and theologians going back to the earliest centuries of the Church.
+The theologians we quote in our book were all well aware of the famous maxim, and they were all careful to avoid violating it when they explained how the Church can oversee the deposition of a heretical Pope.

-In Part II, we will address the Second and Third Opinions of Bellarmine.
-We will also comment on a quotation from Billot, which Derksen cites in an attempt to show that Bellarmine did not mean what he said when he taught that a heretical Pope can be judged.
-We will show that Derksen has completely taken this quote out of context (which he actually admits) and that it in no way suggests what he claims.
+In Part II, we will address the Second and Third Opinions of Bellarmine, and see that Bellarmine himself quoted Pope Innocent and the Canon Si Papa when defending that an heretical Pope can be judged by the Church.
+We will also comment on a quotation from Billot, which Derksen cites in an attempt to show that Bellarmine did not mean what he explicitly said.
+We will show that Mr. Derksen has taken the quotation out of context (which he actually admits) and that it in no way suggests what he claims.